 Dr Jessica Noske-Turner

 Jessica teaches in areas of communication for social change, global media, research methods and creative industries.
-Her current research is examining the rise in ideas of social innovation, social entrepreneurship and design in international development, including how these approaches intersect with theories of participation and communication for social change.
-She is also part of a team exploring health communication in Ethiopia, and is an active researcher in the areas of media development and communication for development.
+Her current research is examining the ways in which ideas of social innovation and social entrepreneurship are being incorporated into the practice of communication for social change, and the implications for the framing of the role of communication in development.
+She is also a Co-Investigator and Communication Lead on the Overcoming Stigma through Paralympic Sport project, partnering with the International Paralympic Committee and the University of Malawi, with funding from DFID via the Global Disability Innovation Hub.
 She has worked with various partners including UNICEF, ABC International Development, and International Media Support.

-Jessica is the author of Rethinking Media Development Through Evaluation: Beyond Freedom, published by Palgrave Macmillan, and the co-editor of Communication in International Development: Looking Good or Doing Good, published by Routledge.
+Jessica is the author of Rethinking Media Development Through Evaluation: Beyond Freedom (published by Palgrave Macmillan); the editor of Evaluating Communication for Development: An Evaluation Framework in Action (published by Practical Action Publishing); and the co-editor of Communication in International Development: Looking Good or Doing Good (published by Routledge).

 Jessica completed her PhD in the Institute for Creative Industries (School of Journalism, Media, and Entertainment) at the Queensland University of Technology in 2014.
 She then worked at RMIT University as a Postdoctoral Researcher, and then at the University of Leicester as a lecturer in the School of Media Communication and Sociology.

 - Co-Investigator and Communication Lead on the Overcoming Stigma through Paralympic Sport project, partnering with the International Paralympic Committee and the University of Malawi.

 - Finalising the Evaluating C4D Resource Hub, a partnership with UNICEF Communication for Development.

 Current PhD / research supervisions